irfanikhan/hapi.js-consume-google-sheet-data/README.md

-# Fetch Data from google sheet.
+# Fetch data from google sheet.

 ## Project setup
 - Clone this repo.